JoshSniderman/bar-inventory-management/README.md

 **NOTE:** All programs are written to use data and passwords stored on the bar's personal server.
 For this reason, these codes will not run on an external system.

 ## "Search" Records

+The **'Search'*** folder contains programs which primarily focus on searching through available records by calling specific data from the **bar-invetory** database.

 ### Search Inventory Records